qutip/qutip/doc/guide/guide-states.rst

 Density matrices
 =================

-One of the main purposes of QuTiP is to explore the dynamics of **open** quantum systems, in which the state of the system can be a mixture of multiple pure states.
-The state of such a system is no longer represented by a single state vector, but rather by a density matrix.
+One of the main purpose of QuTiP is to explore the dynamics of **open** quantum systems, where the most general state of a system is no longer a state vector, but rather a density matrix.
 Since operations on density matrices operate identically to those of vectors, we will just briefly highlight creating and using these structures.

-The density matrix corresponding to a pure state is created by forming the outer product :math:`\left|\psi\right>\left<\psi\right|` of a ket vector:
+The simplest density matrix is created by forming the outer-product :math:`\left|\psi\right>\left<\psi\right|` of a ket vector:

 .. testcode:: [states]